COHRINT/cops_and_robots/README.md

 See [the documentation](http://recuv.colorado.edu/~sweet/cops_and_robots) for a low-level discussion of the Python code.

 ## Installation Instructions
-*For Unix-based systems only.
+*For Unix-based systems (specifically OS X and Ubuntu 14.04) only.
 Sorry, Windows users, but you're on your own.*

 Create and load a [virtual environment](https://virtualenv.pypa.io/en/latest/):
 ```